 Association of Women in Agriculture Benefit Corporation awards record breaking dollar amount in student scholarships

-The Association of Women in Agriculture Benefit Corporation (AWABC) awarded 18 scholarships to Association of Women in Agriculture (AWA) members totaling $16,750 during their annual meeting on Saturday, April 10 held virtually.
-One additional $500 award was presented by friends of AWA in memory of a student member.
+The Association of Women in Agriculture Benefit Corporation (AWABC) awarded 21 scholarships totaling over $20,000 to Association of Women in Agriculture (AWA) members during their annual meeting on Saturday, April 9.

-The Dr. David Dickson Scholarship was presented to Kelsey Maurer of Newton, Wis., who is studying dairy science with an agricultural business management certificate.
+The Dr. David Dickson Scholarship was presented to Kylie Konyn of San Diego, Calif., who is studying dairy science with an agricultural business management certificate.
 Dr. David Dickson was known around the world for his dairy cattle evaluation and coaching skills.
 He made significant contributions to AWA and mentored many members.

-Five AWA Active Member scholarships were awarded to Olivia Spaight, Anne Runde, Kylie Nickels, Jaden Henneman, and Nicole Broege.
+Five AWA Active Member scholarships were awarded to Kylie Nickels, Megan Moede, Megan Baker, Ashley Nelson and Alyson Buchholz.

 In addition, one memorial scholarship was given in honor of a former AWA member.
 The Kelsey Jo Olson Memorial Scholarship was awarded to Olivia Spaight of Waterford, Wis.
 This award was made possible by the Olson family.